What’s The Story With Your Morning Wood Glory?

-How the app works: when you open it, you are asked how you presently feel and have three buttons to push as a response:
+How Scott’s failed app worked: when you opened it, you were asked how you presently feel and had three buttons to push as a response:

-If you happen to press “Emergency” the app will re-direct you to a seminar on why masturbation is tempting, and how to shame yourself for wanting it.
+If you happen to press “Emergency” the app would re-direct you to a seminar on why masturbation is tempting, and how to shame yourself for wanting it.

-Stevens also provides potential users with some insightful anti-wank wisdom:
+Scott also provided potential users with some insightful anti-wank wisdom: